 The key to moving the Lower 9th Ward out of the poverty, disinvestment, and blight that followed the flood is to restore the core strengths that are central to the neighborhood's identity—strong family networks grounded in the ownership of homes.
-To do this, we strive to network with organizations and agencies dedicated to providing affordable housing options to develop long-term, broad-based solutions and opportunities for Building Our Future Together.

 How's the 9?

 As advocates for housing, we remain focused on preserving and promoting homeownership.

 ...creating homeownership.
 We network with organizations and agencies dedicated to providing affordable homeownership opportunities.
 Help is available with homeowner education classes, financing options, credit counseling, and more.
 Owning a home may be more